Artists' Views on Robotics Involvement in Painting Productions: Study Method

 \subsection{Experimental Setup}

-A classroom in the University of Michigan (Robotics Building) was equipped with curtains to recreate an environment as close as possible to an artist’s studio, as shown in Figure \ref{fig:set-up}.

-As artists entered the room, they found a vertical easel, a selection of paints, a table for placing materials, canvases, brushes, and cleaning supplies.
-In the H-R experimental sessions, the robot was already present in the room, with the color settings described in the previous section.
+A classroom in the University of Michigan was equipped with curtains to recreate an environment as close as possible to an artist’s studio, as shown in Figure~\ref{fig:conditions}.
+As artists entered the room, they found a vertical easel, a selection of paints, canvases, brushes, and cleaning supplies.
+In the H-R experimental sessions, the robot was already present in the room, with the color settings described in Section~\ref{artfram}.
 Artists were given full creative freedom and were therefore allowed to modify the colors initially proposed by the robot.
 However, they were not allowed to alter the robot's behavior.
-The only actions available to them were to stop and restart the robot.
+The only actions available to them were to stop and restart the robot painting actions.
 This enabled them to work on the canvas independently (if they wanted), change brushes, or take breaks as needed.